dmd-program/dmd-100/projects/narrative/develop-feedback.md

 ## Peer Feedback Guidelines

+1. Write the URL to the Twine story
+2. Include the following feedback.

 For this task, we will use Feldman’s Model for criticism of creative works.
 Please use the following criteria to guide your feedback:

 1. Description